 If your CICS regions are defined with both generic and specific APPLIDs, it is the specific APPLID that you must specify on the SELECT APPLID parameter.

-If you do not code this parameter, the DFHSTUP program reports statistics for all APPLIDs found in the DFHSTATS data set, other than those APPLIDs specified by an IGNORE APPLID parameter, up to a maximum of 520 applids.
+If you do not code this parameter, the DFHSTUP program reports statistics for all APPLIDs found in the DFHSTATS data set, other than those APPLIDs specified on an IGNORE APPLID parameter.

 IGNORE APPLID={applid|(applid1[,applid2]..[,applidN])}